Stop Googling and Start Testing

 The prime abusement is 'ip nat enable' where folks use it as a replacement for 'ip nat inside/outside'.
 If both are working in the global routing table does not mean that both are supported.
 So, when something fails in production, after 'about 15 seconds' of testing in the lab, then network redesign might be the only option.

-Sometimes when you start considering unusual ideas it’s worth stepping back and figuring out what the original problem was and whether you can solve it in some other way.
-You can always use ExpertExpress if you need a fresh set of eyes.
+Sometimes, when you start considering unusual ideas, it’s worth stepping back and figuring out the original problem and whether you can solve it in some other way.

-It’s obviously very easy to answer the first question yourself – you spin up a virtual router.
-If you work with Cisco IOS, and don’t have one on your laptop yet, it’s time to fix that anyway.
-It took me about 15 seconds to get the answer from my decade-old Cisco 1812: yes, you can have more than one OSPF process per VRF (however, that does NOT mean that it's a good idea and/or supported, see also above).
+Answering the first question yourself is straightforward – you spin up a virtual router.
+If you work with Cisco IOS and don’t have one on your laptop yet, it’s time to fix that anyway.
+It took me about 15 seconds to get the answer from my decade-old Cisco 1812: yes, you can have more than one OSPF process per VRF (however, that does NOT mean that it’s a good idea or supported; see also above).

 The second question is also pretty easy to answer – create a very large configuration, download it to the router, and see what happens.
-You could use something as simple as Notepad, or stop wasting your time with cut-and-paste and use Excel, Perl, Python, Ansible, whatever… Oh, you don’t know how to do it in Ansible?
-This might help.
+You could use something as simple as Notepad, or stop wasting your time with cut-and-paste and use Excel, Perl, Python, Ansible, or whatever else.

 The answer to the third question might be ~30 (see this article I wrote in 2009) due to internal IOS architecture, or more.
 Yet again, it’s easy to test.

-If the answer to the third question is way above 30, I don’t think many people know what it depends on, but if you desperately want to know the answer, you should ask your Cisco SE and not a random blogger anyway.
+If the answer to the third question is way above 30, I don’t think many people know what it depends on, but if you desperately want an authoritative answer, you should ask your Cisco SE and not a random blogger anyway.

 5 comments: